Where to Drink WHISKY in Glasgow?

 However, if you prefer to make your cocktails and stay home sharing with friends and family.
 Here is a useful link from our friends of Kitchenistic where you will be able to find fantastic and beautiful cocktail shakers and tons of valuable information in the art of cocktail making.

-Where to buy the best Single Malt Whisky
+Where to buy Single Malt Whisky in Glasgow?

-If you want to discover all this and more about the whisky culture in Glasgow, please give us a bell.
+If you want to discover all this and more about the whisky culture in Glasgow, please give us a shout.
 Our mission is to connect people, cultures and whiskies from a different perspective and our main objective is to pass on the passion of whisky through a storytelling experience.
-Let us know how can we help and one of our whisky ambassadors will be more than happy to tell you everything about whisky, show you the city, and of course, drink with you the best single malt whisky in town.

 Slàinte mhath (Gaelic)